dubzzz/fast-check/README.md

 ## Issues found by fast-check in famous packages

-`fast-check` has been able to find some unexpected behaviour among famous npm packages.
-Here are some of the errors detected using `fast-check`:
+fast-check has been able to find some unexpected behaviour among famous npm packages.
+Here are some of the errors detected using fast-check:

 ### [js-yaml](https://github.com/nodeca/js-yaml/)